It all started when…

 Karate has been taught in the United States since 1946, when Grandmaster Robert A. Trias, known as the father of American Karate, opened the first karate school in Phoenix, Arizona.
 Two years later, Mr. Trias founded the United States Karate Association (USKA), the first karate organization in America, with almost every early top karate instructor in its membership.

-On May 2, 1972 Hanshi Jerry C. Piddington was declared the Headmaster and founder of American Open Style Karate under the USKA sanctified charter, established by Mr. Trias.
+After being invited to create an American system of karate, on May 2, 1972 Hanshi Jerry C. Piddington was declared the Headmaster and founder of American Open Style Karate under the USKA sanctified charter, established by Mr. Trias.
 This was internationally ratified on May 30, 1975.
-The American Open Style Karate is a blend of styles acquired from many pioneers of modern day karate and the only American Karate system to be recognized by the USKA.
+The American Open Style Karate system is a blend of styles acquired from many pioneers of modern day karate and the only American Karate system to be recognized by the USKA.
 The mechanical principles, technical aspects, and psychological elements are based on ancient arts of hand-to-hand combat.

 American Open Style Karate can be divided into several categories of the martial arts: traditional art form called kata, self-defense striking and grappling techniques called goshin waza, the art of weaponry called kobudo, and karate sparring called kumite.
 These different facets of AOSK allow students to focus on one or more areas of their individual interest.